marcosrachid/java8_oca_study/README.md

 A class that defines a static method with the same signature as a static method from its parent is referenced as "hidden".

+Interface variables are constant, it means they are implicitly public static and final.

+abstract methods can be overriden.

 ## Handling Exceptions

 ![Throwable structure](http://journals.ecs.soton.ac.uk/java/tutorial/java/exceptions/images/throwableHierarchy_trans.gif)